Temavrix/NexaView/README.md

 3. Multi-Factor Authentication:-
 3.1 Added the option for users to Authenticate using
+    their Google account to sign up and login.
+3.2 Added the option for users to Authenticate using
-    their google account to sign up and login.
+    their Github account to sign up and login.
 3.2 Improved Sign-up and Login page.

 4. UI/UX Changes:-
 4.1 Improved styling and responsiveness across various components.
-4.2 Improved Messaging and Signalling.
+4.2 Improved Messaging, Signalling and Redirecting.
 4.3 New About-Us page!!!

 NOTE: README.md Will be updated in the next update